 The app can also be adapted for students of every level of Italian, beginners, intermediate, and more advanced by using vocabulary chosen by the student themselves (family, cultures of different countries, food, and drink) and more simple or complex grammar points.

-Another useful aspect of this app is that you can save your progress every day and so you can see your progress as you use the app, helping to keep you motivated.
+Another useful aspect of this app is that you can save your progress every day, so you can see your progress as you use the app, helping to keep you motivated.

-A truly unique aspect of Mondly is the idea that users can learn Italian online together, you can compete with friends, and even strangers who use the app, in the different games and activities!
+A truly unique aspect of Mondly is the idea that users can learn Italian online together, and you can compete with friends and even strangers who use the app in different games and activities!

 Mondly is available for IOS on the App Store or for Android on Google Play.

 Mosalingua is an excellent app for students who want to improve their Italian (especially their vocabulary), which has developed its own unique and effective way of teaching Italian words and phrases.

 Students begin by choosing the amount of time they want to spend learning Italian every day and then can take a test to establish their Italian level or choose it themselves.

 The app consists of learning 5 words or phrases at a time from flashcards before using different methods to try and memorize them; students can learn some of the basics of the language together with words and phrases that are essential to be able to live in Italy.

 One very useful feature of this app is that you can choose the words or phrases that you want to learn, giving a more student-directed learning experience.